misnard/Podcast-rss-generator-from-folder/README.md

 ### What it does :
 - get all the files in the folder with their lenght and generate XML items with an enclosure for each one

-### What it will do (TODO)
 - ignore every type of file or folder EXCEPT the handful which are compatible and really used with podcasting (audio/mp3, audio/m4a, video/mp4, video/m4v).
 No epub or pdf, because WHO USES IT ?
+- get the pubdate from the file date of modification
 - Get info for the items from the id3tags :
    - get the title from the title of the media (id3tag)
    - get the author from the artist of the media (id3tag)
+   - has some sort of cache so that the id3tags and covers are not read at every f....ing refresh

+### What it will do (TODO)
 - get description fom the comment section of the id3tags (why not accept markdown formatting)
 - get link from the URL field of the media (id3tag)
-   - GET ALL THE INFOS FROM THE ID3TAG AND PUT IT IN THE FEED, in a sense.
+- GET ALL THE OTHER INFOS FROM THE ID3TAG AND PUT IT IN THE FEED, in a sense.

-- get the pubdate from the file date of modification
 - Have a GUID liked to the filename so that you can replace a file if you didn't check before uploading and have to reupload your episode and not f...k everything up for your subscribers
 - get the feed infos it can't get from elsewhere from a feed.config file you will put next to the php script (if you want)

 ### What it would be fun to do
 - get the artworks from the id3tag, put it in a subfolder and link to it for every episode
-- get some sort of cache so that the id3tags are not read at every f....ing refresh
 - stylize the duck out of that xml so that a human can read it without bionic/dev eyes and BOOM, here is your website !

 ### What it will NEVER DO